working-group-two/engineering-blog/pages/blog/_posts/2021-01-07-mqtt-event-bridge.md

 If you run any home automation or other hobby projects at home, chances are that you already have a MQTT broker running.
 You could then setup bridging to not worry about credentials and
 TLS when consuming your events.

-## Challenges
-We are using phone numbers as your username in this project.
-As we all know, that is a very fragile identifier as phone numbers will be recycled.

-If you get a new number, but the previous owner of that number was already using this service we do not want him to have access to your events.

-To keep things simple we simply generate new credentials on every login to avoid any such issues.

 ## Result
 For this project I chose to use Node-RED, as it allows for very quick and easy to show drag-and-drop integrations.